-Once a school has designated land into the program the DNR School Forest Program can provide support and resources to help you manage your land.
+The DNR School Forest Program can provide support and resources to help you manage your land.
 However, the DNR will not manage your land for you, make specific requirements, or set your management objectives.
 It is up to you to identify your management priorities and carry them out.
+The DNR can:

 - Develop a long-term School Forest Stewardship Plan with you.